Asbestos as an Acoustic Soundproofing Material: What Do We Need to Know?

 Legal Compensation for People Affected by Asbestos in Acoustic Panels

-Any individual who has been diagnosed with mesothelioma or other asbestos-related diseases after having worked with acoustic panels can seek legal compensation.
+Any individual who has been diagnosed with asbestos-related diseases after having worked with acoustic panels can seek legal compensation.
 Even after the dangers of asbestos in acoustic panels came into light, manufacturing companies continued producing these panels and most of the manufacturers have been found liable to the loss due to negligence.
 It was only after the mid-1980s that most companies ceased the use of asbestos in their products.

 Many of the companies have been directed to bear the medical treatment costs, lost wages, and other losses that patients and their families have incurred.
 Here are some major companies that have used asbestos in their products: